Claus1/unigui/README.md

 The server can either accept the change or roll them back by sending an info window about any inconsistencies.
 The server can open a dialog box that is described as a block or send an entirely new screen. uniGUI instantly displays current server data and their changes.

 ### Programming ###
 Unigui is language independent.
-This repo explains how to work with Unigui using Python.
+This repo explains how to work with Unigui using Python layer (tiny framework).
 The program directory has to contain a screens folder which contains all screens the Unigui has to show.

 Screen example tests/screens_hello/main.py